floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_cache.md

 **It is recommended to leave the cache settings untouched for LDAP and Internal User Database.
 Disabling the cache can severely reduce the performance of these authentication domains.**

-The cache can be flushed manually by `sgadmin` in conjunction with the `-rl/--reload` switch, or by using the Kibana Config Gui.
+The cache can be flushed manually by `sgadmin` in conjunction with the `-rl/--reload` switch, or by using the Search Guard Config GUI.

 Example: